hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/writings_prose_and_poems/413_the_east_and_the_west.md

 of that purpose.
 The Westerners should be seen through their eyes; to see them through our eyes, and for them to see us with theirs — both these are mistakes.
 The purpose of our life is quite the opposite of theirs.
-The Sanskrit name for a student, Brahmachârin, is synonymous with the Sanskrit word Kâmajit.
+The Sanskrit name for a student, Brahmachārin, is synonymous with the Sanskrit word Kāmajit.
 (One who has full control over his passions.)
 Our goal of life is Moksha; how can that be ever attained without Brahmacharya or absolute continence?
 Hence it is imposed upon our boys and youth as an indispensable condition during their